-Graduation day smelled like chalk dust and desperation.
+Graduation day smelled like chalk dust and high-stakes desperation.

-Iruka had lined us up outside the classroom, clipboard in hand, expression set to "stern but please don't make me flunk you all."
-One by one, kids went in, did their clone, and came out wearing either a forehead protector or a look that said "next year, I guess."
+Iruka-sensei had lined us up outside the classroom, clipboard in hand, expression set to "stern but please don't make me fail you."
+One by one, kids went in, performed the jutsu, and came out wearing either a shiny new forehead protector or a look that said "well, there's always next year."

 "Inuzuka Kiba," Iruka called.

-Kiba swaggered in with Akamaru perched on his head like a judgmental hat.
-A moment later we heard Iruka's approving, "Good, next!" and Kiba came out grinning with a hitai-ate hanging around his neck.
+Kiba swaggered in with his puppy perched on his head like a judgmental hat.
+A moment later we heard Iruka's approving, "Good, next!" and Kiba came out grinning with a metal plate hanging around his neck.

 Show-off.